I love to share advice and tips gleaned from my own experiences.

 The thought of doing a competency-based interview for many people can be a little bit overwhelming.
 They differ slightly in the approach that the interviewer takes when asking interviewees the interview questions but they also allow you to show more of your experiences and skills compared to those of the regular interview based questions.

-You still need to approach it the same way: study the background of the organisation, look up the LinkedIn profile of current employees and basically prepare some answers for your interview questions.
+You still need to prepare for the interview in the same manner you would with a regular interview.
+So take time to study the background of the organization, look up the LinkedIn profile of current employees and basically prepare some answers for your interview questions.
 But once you have done that, then you are pretty much ready for the interview.

 What Is a Competency-Based Interview?

 A competency based interview is a type of interview that is used to test the interviewee’s knowledge and skill in a particular area of a job skill.
 When an interviewer asks the candidate a competency question, they are trying to establish if the candidate has the relevant work experience in their employment background to work in this job.

 There are three things that the interviewer is trying to find out about you.

 - Are you the correct person for this role?

 - Will you be able to perform the daily tasks that are involved in this job?

 - Have you carried out any similar tasks in previous jobs?

 When you are preparing for this type of interview, you still need to prepare for it like you would any standard job interview.
 However since the interview questions will differs in the approach that they take, there are two things you need to do.